UNSWcasuals/UNSWcasuals.github.io/_posts/2020-04-28-UNSW-Casuals-Survey-Report.md

 title: "UNSW Casuals Survey Report"
 ---

-Last week, we released the results of a survey conducted in April of casual staff at UNSW.
+Last week we released the results of a survey conducted in April of casual staff at UNSW.
 The report includes some staggering but unsurprising findings: casuals are already the prime collateral as UNSW seeks to restructure work at the university in order to cut costs.
 We found that:

 * 1 in 3 UNSW casual workers had already lost work as a result of COVID-19